 When your financial resources are near depletion, getting a payday cash loan might help temporarily.
 But ultimately, all you’re doing is positioning yourself to sink further into debt.

 Approximately 75% of payday loans are extended to people who take out 11 or more loans per year, according to the data from the CFPB.
 Unfortunately, many people can’t pay off their payday loans when due, so they consolidate the borrowed funds into a new loan and create a cycle of debt.

 2. High Fees Apply

-Credit card APRs typically fall between 12 and 30 percent.
-The average two-week payday loan, however, has a fee of $15 per $100 borrowed — an APR that equates to almost 400 percent per loan, according to the CFPB.
+Credit card APRs typically fall between 12% and 30%.
+The average two-week payday loan, however, has a fee of $15 per $100 borrowed — an APR that equates to almost 400% per loan, according to the CFPB.

 A short-term payday loan of $400, for example, could cost you $60 in fees.
 And if you extend the loan enough times, you could end up owing as much in fees as you initially borrowed.

 Take a Look: 30 Ways To Dig Yourself Out of Debt

 3. Rollovers Allow You To Get Deeper in Debt